E54066133/GOOGLE_HPS_SmartHome/README.md

 Through RichMenu & Postman, users can just click the menu botten to interact with our linebot sever.
 The functions available users :
 1. Take a picture
+2. Check present temperature
+3. Check present moisture
+4. Check present light intensity
+5. Set the smart_home settings

+(In addtional, some functions are implemented by regular expression)